John Jackson Oakden: Acheron Bank Station, New Zealand

 Returning to the Clare Valley, Oakden became associated with William Robinson, of Hill River Station.
 In 1854 he was deputed by Robinson to go to New Zealand with a view to selecting pastoralism land.
 This accomplished, he returned to South Australia to wind up his affairs and returned to New Zealand in 1855.
 He then purchased Acheron Bank Station near Lake Coleridge in the Canterbury region, which he successfully developed and held until 1877, when he sold up to enjoy an affluent retirement at Riccarton.
 Mount Oakden in the Mid-Canterbury Ranges bears his name.
 From the late 1860s he was a committee member of the Canterbury branch of the Acclimatisation Society, being active in the introduction to New Zealand of trout and Chinook salmon, among other non-native fauna.
 Oakden visited family in England 1878–1882.
 He died at his Riccarton home on 31 March 1884, aged 66, of a liver complaint.

 An affable character, Oakden is reputed to have constantly dressed like a gamekeeper, and looked like one.
 Always keen on sporting pursuits, particularly the turf and the Hunt Club, he rarely engaged in public life and he never married.
 Some of his personal papers are held by the Canterbury Museum.
-Oakden holds the distinction of having three peaks named after him, yet there is no record that he ever ascended any one of them.
+Oakden holds the distinction of having three peaks named after him, yet there is no record that he ever ascended any of them.